Will007-max/Will007-max.github.io/_posts/2021-06-13-handle_spark.md

   .saveAsTextFile("wordcount")
 ```

 - **Dataframes** that have been introduced with Spark SQL, and structured with columns.
 It is always a sequence but here it is a sequence of *Map[String, Any]* where we have a column name associated with a value.
-From an API point of view, things are a little big diffrent compared with a RDD: here, the data are structured in columns, and to make operations here we use the functions and SQL.
+From an API point of view, things are a little big different compared with a RDD: here, the data are structured in columns, and to make operations here we use the functions and SQL.

 ```python
 import spark.implicits._